 Additional Best Mattress Categories

-We have plenty of best mattress picks across Sleepopolis, below are a few other popular categories, including best mattress for heavy sleepers (250lbs+), best for combo sleepers, and best for stomach sleepers.
-Plus, make sure to cruise around the Sleepopolis site for plenty more picks based on your preferences, positions, and body type!
+We have plenty of best mattress picks across Sleepopolis, and below are a few other popular categories, including the best mattress for heavy sleepers (250 pounds and up), best for combo sleepers, and best for stomach sleepers.
+Make sure to look around our site for plenty more picks based on your preferences, positions, and body type!

-When looking for a new bed, it can feel like there are a lot of complicating factors to consider: material make-up, design and cost to name just a few.
+When looking for a new bed, it can feel like there are a lot of complicating factors to consider: materials, design, and cost are just a few.
 While these are all important things to think about, one factor that should never make your mattress search more difficult is your weight.

-If you’re a heavier sleeper, this might seem easier said than done, but there are actually a lot of fantastic beds out there built for sleepers of all different sizes, weights and body types.
-These mattresses take everything that works well in other models (satisfying pressure relief, great support, cozy materials) and amps them up for an even more optimal sleeping experience.
+If you’re a heavier sleeper, this might seem easier said than done, but there are actually a lot of fantastic beds out there built for sleepers of all different sizes, weights, and body types.
+These mattresses take everything that works well in other models (satisfying pressure relief, great support, cozy materials) and amp them up for an even more optimal sleeping experience.

-My favorite bed for heavier sleepers is hands down the Big Fig as it was specifically designed for individuals who weigh over 300 lbs.
+My favorite bed for heavier sleepers is hands down the Big Fig, as it was specifically designed for individuals who weigh more than 300 pounds.

 If the Big Fig sounds like it could be a good fit for you, make sure to check out my full thoughts.